 Temporary event notice (TEN)

-TEN's can be applied for to permit temporary licensable activities, either in a premises or outside in an open space.
-Also see our Events in Public Places webpage for information.
+A Temporary Event Notice can be submitted to allow temporary licensable activities, either in a premises or outside in an open space.

-You may also require a street trading consent if you are trading at an outdoor event, market, festival etc.
+You may also require a street trading consent if you are trading at an outdoor event, such as but not limited to markets or festivals.

 How often can I apply for a TEN?

-A personal licence holder will be able to give a TEN in relation to licensable activities on up to 50 occasions in a year.
+A personal licence holder can submit a TEN up to 50 times a year.
 If you don't hold a personal licence the limit is 5 per year.

 Standard TENs